-Ending a marriage is complicated in the best of times.
+Ending a marriage is difficult in the best of times.
 Even dissolving shorter marriages can get messy.
-But the longer a marriage, the more difficult it becomes.
-People toss around the term gray divorce a lot these days.
+But the longer a marriage, the more complicated it becomes.
+People often toss around the term gray divorce and it’s a topic worth exploring.

 What Is ‘Gray’ Divorce?

-The term gray divorce has been all over in the last few years.
+The term gray divorce has been all over the place for the last few years.
 Gray divorce refers to spouses over the age of 50 ending a marriage.
 Overall, the divorce rate continues to decline.
-In fact, in 2016, it reportedly hit a 40-year low.
+In fact, it hit all-time lows in both 2020 and 2021.
+(There was a slight uptick in 2022.)

-That said, the divorce rate for couples over 50 has more than doubled over the last 20 years.
-Roughly one-in-four divorces involve couples over 50, while roughly one-in-ten involve couples over 65.
+That said, the divorce rate for couples over 50 has increased exponentially, more than tripling from 1990 to 2021.
+Roughly one in four divorces involve couples over 50, while almost one in ten involve couples over 65.

 Why Has The Rate Of Gray Divorce Increased?

-While every couple has their own unique reasons for ending a marriage, there are reasons why gray divorce is on the rise.
+While every couple has unique reasons for ending a marriage, there are reasons why gray divorce rates continue to rise.

 Life Expectancy